In a nutshell…

 Despite this sense of urgency, few marketers are making it a priority.
 Most are dissatisfied with their speeds, but it’s clear that just optimizing images isn’t cutting it.
 Accelerated Mobile Pages (AMP) are one path to near-instant load times, but more than half of marketers have no current plans to implement the AMP framework.
 Ouch.

 For the savvy, this hesitance is an opportunity to get ahead of your competitors in the race.
-In 2019, you need to make a change:

 It’s time to get faster, marketers.